SegersIan/blog/blog/_posts/2024-05-13-everything-as-code.md

 # Intro

 In the early days, our code repositories just contained application code.
-Plain and simple, single purpose.
+Plain and simple.
 As time went by, "application configuration files" became a thing.
 Linting came around the corner and suddenly we had "linting configuration files".
 CI/CD pipelines started using a declarative model and "pipeline definition files" were invented.